precice/aste/docs/README.md

 ### precice-aste-partition

 Reads a single mesh file (either `.vtk` or `.vtu` extension) and partitions it into several mesh files.
-The resulting mesh files are are stored as `output_1.vtu, output_2.vtu, ...`.
+The resulting mesh files are stored as `output_1.vtu, output_2.vtu, ...`.
 There are three algorithms available in order to execute the partitioning.
-The `meshfree` and `uniform` algorithm are rather simple algorithms, which don't require any mesh topology information.
+The `meshfree` and `uniform` algorithms are rather simple algorithms, which don't require any mesh topology information.
 The `topological` algorithm relies on the optional dependency METIS and is more powerful, but needs topology information.

 | Flag          | Explanation                                                                                 |
 | ------------- | ------------------------------------------------------------------------------------------- |